Arsnael/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 [elasticsearch.properties](https://github.com/apache/james-project/blob/master/dockerfiles/run/guice/cassandra-rabbitmq/destination/conf/elasticsearch.properties)
 by setting the parameter `elasticsearch.index.mailbox.name` to the name of your new index.
 This is to avoid that James re-creates index upon restart

+_Note_: keep in mind that reindexing can be a very long operation depending on the volume of mails you have stored.